-Some OCG terms require lawyers to indemnify: (1) clients for matters not resulting from the lawyers' negligence, recklessness, breach of contract, or willful misconduct; (2) non-clients such as officers, directors, or employees of the client; or (3) clients for acts of parties outside the lawyer's control.
-Some have observed that additional liability assumed by the lawyer by contract likely will not be covered by malpractice insurance, thus potentially disadvantaging the lawyer, the requesting client, and the lawyer's other clients.
+Some OCG terms require lawyers to indemnify: (1) clients for matters not resulting from the lawyer's negligence, recklessness, breach of contract, or willful misconduct; (2) non-clients such as officers, directors, or employees of the client; or (3) clients for acts of parties outside the lawyer's control.
+Some commenters observed that additional liability assumed by the lawyer by contract likely will not be covered by malpractice insurance, thus potentially disadvantaging the lawyer, the requesting client, and the lawyer's other clients.

 The D.C.
 Rules go to considerable lengths to ensure that a client may hold its lawyer responsible for injuries to the client caused by the lawyer's intentional or negligent acts or omissions.
-For example, a lawyer may not prospectively secure a waiver or limit her liability for "malpractice" that injures a client.
-The rationale for this restriction is that such agreements "are likely to undermine competent and diligent representation."
-Moreover, even where a lawyer seeks to settle a claim for past malpractice, "the lawyer must first advise [the client or former client] in writing of the appropriateness of independent representation in connection with such a settlement" and accord that person "a reasonable opportunity to find and consult independent counsel."
+For example, a lawyer may not prospectively secure a waiver or limit her liability for "malpractice" that injures a client.35 The rationale for this restriction is that such agreements "are likely to undermine competent and diligent representation."36 Moreover, even where a lawyer seeks to settle a claim for past malpractice, "the lawyer must first advise [the client or former client] in writing of the appropriateness of independent representation in connection with such a settlement" and accord that person "a reasonable opportunity to find and consult independent counsel."37

-Here, as with the conflicts and confidentiality rules discussed above, the Committee knows of no serious dispute about the propriety of the existing restrictions.
-But increasingly in recent times, clients have required as a condition of engagement that their outside counsel agree to accept liability-without fault on the part of the lawyer-for losses suffered by the client in connection with the matter for which the lawyer has been engaged.
-Indeed, some clients have required that outside counsel accept such liability even where the injury is caused by a third party and even
+Here, as with the conflicts and confidentiality rules discussed above, the Committee knows of no serious dispute about the propriety of the existing restrictions and is not proposing to alter any of them.
+But increasingly in recent times, clients have required as a condition of engagement that their outside counsel agree to accept liability-without fault on the part of the lawyer-for losses suffered by the client in connection with the matter for which the lawyer has been engaged.38 Indeed, some clients have required that outside counsel accept such liability even where the injury is caused by a third party and even where the injury is not to the client but to another third party such as an officer or director of the client.39